Race Equity and Inclusion Training Providers for the Baltimore Summer Funding Collaborative

 Description of similar work performed including at least three examples of past clients, particularly those operate in the philanthropic sphere or organizations with a focus on youth development, with a short description of the nature of the training provided

 Description of experience with and adaptation to virtual facilitation

 CV or resume and short biography of key staff Three professional references Estimated hours and project budget

-Q&A Baltimore’s Promise will host a virtual bidders’ conference on Thursday, October 14th, from 3-4 PM on Zoom.
-Please click here to register for the bidders’ conference.
-The bidders’ conference will be recorded and posted online at bmoresfc.org for applicants who are unable to attend.
+Q&A Baltimore’s Promise held a virtual bidders’ conference on Thursday, October 14th, from 3-4 PM on Zoom.
+Please click here to watch the bidders' conference if you were unable to attend.
+The PPT for the bidders' conference is linked here.
 BP will answer substantive questions about the RFI until 12:00 PM on Friday, November 5th.
 All substantive questions will be answered in written form and posted online at bmoresfc.org.
-The Q&A document will be posted by 5:00 PM on October 18th and will be updated by 5:00 PM on November 5th.
+The Q&A section will be updated by 5:00 PM on November 5th.